ctrl-alt-del/devenv/language/go/go.md

 ### MixedCaps
-0. use Capitialized Camel Case `MixedCaps` or Camel Case `mixedCaps` to write multiword names.
+0. use Capitalized Camel Case `MixedCaps` or Camel Case `mixedCaps` to write multiword names.